byteflowjs/rcpack/README.md

 }
 ```

-We need to reload VSCode to so ESLint and Prettier extensions take effort. `cmd+shift+p` and type `reload window`.
+We need to reload VSCode to so ESLint and Prettier extensions take effect. `cmd+shift+p` and type `reload window`.

 Now, on file save, VSCode will automatically format your code and lint errors.